wp-plugins/sell-downloads/readme.txt

 *   PayPal language: Preferred language of the PayPal interface.
 *   PayPal button: Select the PayPal button design.
 *   Increase the download page security: Requests the email used in product's purchase from the download page.
-*   Allows request to the users the acceptance to save cookies.
-If check the box the customers should accept store cookies to use of shopping cart (advanced version of plugin).
-*   Text for requesting the acceptance of cookies.
 *   Download link valid for: Set an expire time for the download links.

 **Discount settings applied to the sales of the ecommerce.
 In the shopping cart the discount is applied to the total sale cost(premium version)**